- Do I have to pay for the cart?

 - Can I buy additional carts from the store and use for curbside recycling collection?

 No. The carts may look similar but they are different.
 The City of Cranbrook’s carts will be Radio Frequency Identification (RFID) tagged to your address.
 All carts are equipped with a RFID tag and a unique serial number linked to your assigned property.
-The new collection trucks are equipped with a RFID reader and an onboard computer to verify that residents are using their assigned cart.
-The cart that will be delivered to your home was chosen for its technical specifications, in particular, its durability and compatibility with the automated collection truck.
+The collection trucks are equipped with a RFID reader and an onboard computer to verify that residents are using their assigned cart.
+The cart that was delivered to your home was chosen for its technical specifications, in particular, its durability and compatibility with the automated collection truck.

-For clarity, only carts provided by the City of Cranbrook are compatible with the new automated curbside collection truck and only City of Cranbrook carts will be collected.
+For clarity, only carts provided by the City of Cranbrook are compatible with the automated curbside collection truck and only City of Cranbrook carts will be collected.

 - How do I get my cart to the curb if I have a long driveway?